KaitlynIp64/KaitlynIp64/README.md

 ### Hello!👋

+My name is Kaitlyn Ip and I am a student at St. Mother Teresa High School, Ottawa, Canada.

 **KaitlynIp64/KaitlynIp64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 ## About me: